hamid-mp/Pytorch-CNN-PlayGround/README.md

 welcome,

-Here I just share my codes of difference CNN architectures using pytorch framework
+Here I just share my codes of different CNN architectures using pytorch framework

 I'll be glad for you contributions